NHNUSA/smackjeeves_interview_test/README.md

 # Smack Jeeves Interview: Code Task

 ## Objective
 Build a one-page app that allows the user to upload multiple images at a time.
-After selecting images to upload, a form for each image should be propogated, allowing the user to add a Title and Description to the image before uploading.
+After selecting images to upload, a form for each image should be propagated, allowing the user to add a Title and Description to the image before uploading.

 ### App URL
 The app can be viewed at http://localhost/sj_test/